xiaojunxu/dnn-binary-code-similarity/README.md

 This repo provides an implementation of the Gemini network for binary code similarity detection in [this paper](https://arxiv.org/abs/1708.06525).

 ## Prepration and Data
-Unzip the data by running
+Unzip the data by running:
 ```bash
 unzip data.zip
 ```

 The network is based on Tensorflow 1.4 in Python 2.7.
-You can install the dependency by running
+You can install the dependency by running:
 ```bash
 pip install -r requirements.txt
 ```